-A pious old lady named Mrs. Golding and her 20-year-old maid.
-On the Twelfth Day — which was 6 January 1772, about ten o’clock in the morning — a great alarm was raised when out of nowhere and without any visible cause, Mrs. Golding’s crockery began to rattle, tumble, and whirl.
+The same year that Marie Antoinette made friends with the Princesse de Lamballe, is the same year when the Stockwell ghost or poltergeist appeared in Stockwell, Surrey.
+The story involves a pious old lady named Mrs. Golding and her 20-year-old maid.
+On the Twelfth Day — which was 6 January 1772, about ten o’clock in the morning — a great alarm was raised because out of nowhere and without any visible cause, Mrs. Golding’s crockery began to rattle, tumble, and whirl.
 It fell down the chimney and sailed through the windows.
 Pots and pans also began to tumble and then “hams, cheese, and loaves of bread disported themselves upon the floor just as if the devil were in them.”
 Even the furniture began to misbehave and act strangely:

 In the meantime, Mrs. Golding’s niece, a Mrs. Pain, was sent for with word that Mrs. Golding had died.
 When Mrs. Pain appeared at Gresham’s house, she found her aunt alive, weak, and frightened.
-Also at Gresham’s house was a surgeon by the name of Gardner.
+At Gresham’s house also was a surgeon by the name of Gardner.
 So, when Mrs. Golding revived, she asked Gardner to bleed her, which he did.
 Mrs. Pain asked if the blood should be thrown out, but the surgeon said no.

 After the blood congealed, an amazing thing happened.
 It “sprang out of the basin upon the floor and presently after, the basin broke to pieces!”
 Other items of Mrs. Golding’s removed to Mr. Gresham’s house also suddenly began to act strangely.
 The china flew off the sideboard and tumbled about the floor, a jar of pickles turned upside down, a jar of jam broke to pieces, and so did two mahogany waiters and a quadrille box.